 - When using a social media site, employees may not include current students or former students under the age of 21 as “friends,” “followers,” or any other similar terminology used by various sites.
 Also be aware of inappropriate use of social media about students.

-- Avoid telephone calls or text conversations with individual students rather than using the school’s email and communication systems.
+- Avoid telephone calls or text conversations with individual students and instead use the school’s email and communication systems.
 Only use group text if it is necessary for student safety while off campus for a class or other school-sponsored activity.
 If texting an individual student is necessary make sure to include another adult in the messaging.

 - Avoid sending communications to students of a personal nature or not about school activities.